 7.1.2 Classification of Ungoverned Power

-(7.3) The international use of ungoverned power involves the use of force across national borders.
+(7.3) The use of ungoverned power to attack other countries takes several forms.
 Attempts to seize territory by force have been much less common since the United Nations was formed, but various forms of military intervention have nonetheless taken place – some overtly using force and some covert.
-Recently ‘hybrid warfare’ has combined covert destabilisation of a country with military force to support one side in the ensuing struggle.
+Recently, ‘hybrid warfare’ has combined covert destabilisation of a country with military force to support annexation of territory – as vividly illustrated when “Russia occupied Crimea in March 2014”.

 At this point, readers who are just seeking an overview of this book’s contents may wish to move to the next chapter (8).
 Alternatively, they may wish to go directly to a particular segment by following the above links or continue to read sequentially.